Swapna3008/21-Days-SQL-Challenge-IDC/README.md

 🙌 Acknowledgements

 Special thanks to:

-Indian Data Club (IDC)

-DPDzero

-Mentors & peer learners

-for making this learning journey engaging and structured.
+Indian Data Club (IDC), DPDzero, Mentors & peer learners for making this learning journey engaging and structured.

 ⭐ Connect With Me